Policy for High School English Department

 5. Students may not go to lockers to get paper, writing utensils, texts, assignments or other materials needed for class.

-7. Each assignment completed must follow the individual English teacher’s requirements for the proper heading.
-At the least, the work must have the student’s name, and date that the work was turned in to the teacher.
-Ten percent will be deducted from the assignment if any information is missing.
+7. Each assignment completed must have the appropriate teacher required heading written on it.
+Ten points will be deducted from the assignment if any information is missing.